 Teotihuacan Pyramids (Piramides de Teotihuacan)

-A trip to Mexico City would not be complete without spending a day exploring the Teotihuacan Pyramids, which boasts wonders like the Pyramid of the Sun, the thirst largest pyramid in the world.
+A trip to Mexico City would not be complete without spending a day exploring the Teotihuacan Pyramids, which boast wonders like the Pyramid of the Sun, the thirst largest pyramid in the world.
 Read more about visiting Teotihuacan Pyramids here.

 Chapultepec Castle (Castillo De Chapultepec)